Foral

-The Carta de Foral, or simply Foral, was a royal document in Portugal and its former empire, whose purpose was to establish a concelho (Council) and regulate its administration, borders and privileges.
-A newly founded town would also need the king's approval through a Foral, in order to be considered one.
-In this case, the town's administration and privileges would be defined in that document.
-Forais (plural form of Foral) were granted between the 12th and the 16th centuries.
+The carta de foral, or simply foral, was a royal charter in Portugal and its former empire, whose purpose was to establish a concelho (council) and regulate its administration, borders and privileges.
+A newly-founded town would also need the king's approval through a foral, in order to be considered one; in this case, the town's administration and privileges would be defined in that document.
+Forais (plural form of foral) were granted between the 12th and the 16th centuries.
 The imperial-Spanish realization of this concept is known as fuero.

-The Foral was the basis for municipal foundation, thus the most important event of a city or town's history.
+The foral was the basis for municipal foundation, thus the most important event of a city or town's history.
 It was critical to a successful land settling and an increase in crop yields, by giving more freedom and dignity, via a concession, to farmers, in an age when people were subject to near slave work, as servants of landlords.
-The Foral made a concelho free from feudal control, transferring power down to a neighbours council (concelho), with its own municipal autonomy.
-As a result, the population would become directly and exclusively under the dominion and jurisdiction of the crown, excluding the Lord from the power hierarchy.
-The Foral granted public lands to the collective use of the community, regulated taxes, tolls and fines and established protection rights and military duties within royal service.
+The foral made a concelho free from feudal control, transferring power down to a neighbours' council (concelho), with its own municipal autonomy.
+As a result, the population would become directly and exclusively under the dominion and jurisdiction of the Crown, excluding the Lord from the power hierarchy.
+The foral granted public lands to the collective use of the community, regulated taxes, tolls and fines and established protection rights and military duties within royal service.

-A pillory (pelourinho) is directly linked to a Foral.
-It was raised after the Foral was granted and placed in the main square of the town.
+A pillory (pelourinho) is directly linked to a foral.
+It was usually raised after the foral was granted and placed in the main square of the town.

 The noun foral (/pt-PT/, plural: forais) is derived from the Portuguese word foro, ultimately from Latin forum, and is cognate with Spanish fuero, Galician foro, Catalan fur and Basque foru.